 Three tips for passing your pension on to your loved ones

-Do you consider your pension an asset in the same way that you think about assets like property, bank accounts, cars, and investments?
+Do you consider your pension an asset, just like property, bank accounts, cars, or investments?

-Some people see pensions differently to those types of assets, but the truth is that your pension is another valuable asset (in many cases it can be worth even more than the family home).
+Some people view pensions differently from other types of assets.
+But the truth is, your pension is a valuable asset—often worth more than your family home.

-That’s why planning for what happens to your money when you die should include planning for what happens to your pensions along with any other assets that you have.
+That’s why planning for what happens to your money when you die should include your pensions, alongside any other assets you own.

-Let’s take a look at some things you’ll want to bear in mind about passing your pension on to the people you care about most.
+Let’s explore some key points to keep in mind when passing your pension on to the people you care about most.

 Find out what death benefits your pension provides